Caffe Cino: Fire and Cino's death

-On Ash Wednesday 1965, a fire destroyed the interior of the Cino.
+On Ash Wednesday, March 3, 1965, a fire destroyed the interior of the Cino.
 The building's structure was not affected.
 A new lighting system had been installed, along with the fireproofing of the Caffe's ceiling, which prevented the fire from spreading to the rest of the tenement building.
 The official cause of the fire was a gas leak, but some suspected that Cino's lover set the fire.
 The community raised money by staging benefit performances while the Caffe was closed for renovations.
 Ellen Stewart, founder of La MaMa Experimental Theatre Club, offered Cino and his staff a space to continue Caffe Cino productions on Sunday and Monday nights at her theater.

-Joe Cino died three days after an attempted suicide in 1967.
-Some suspected that the attempt was due to the death of Cino's lover John Torrey and to his drug use.
+Joe Cino died three days after repeatedly stabbing himself in 1967.

 Notable contributors

 The Caffe Cino was an incubator for first-time directors, playwrights, actors, and lighting or set designers.
 Many continued to work in stage, screen, or both after the Cino closed.
 Notable contributors include: